 NOTE: The subwoofer output is not adjusted when the test tone is in use.
-To adjust the subwoofer output, you must use an external source (see page 36).
+To adjust the subwoofer output, you must use an external source, following the instructions on page 36.

 Manual Output Level Adjustment

 Output levels may also be adjusted manually, either to set them to a specific level with an SPL meter, or to make fine tuning adjustments to the levels obtained using the EzSet remote.